 There are a few things to know before becoming a real estate agent.
-The first one being you’ve got to get schooling.
-That’s right, in order to become an agent you’ll need to pass a number of required real estate pre-licensing courses.
+The first one being you can’t get a real estate license simply by passing a test and paying a fee.
+There’s schooling involved if you want to work in real estate.
+In order to become an agent, you’ll need to pass a number of required real estate pre-licensing courses.

-The process of completing the required real estate courses is easier for some than others.
-Here are a few insights that can help things go as smoothly, quickly and cheaply as possible.
+The process of completing the required real estate pre-licensing course is easier for some than others.
+Here’s a rundown of what to know before becoming a real estate agent so the licensing process goes as smoothly, quickly and cheaply as possible.

 Don’t get fooled by companies offering dirt cheap real estate courses.
 There’s a good chance they aren’t approved by the state’s real estate commission, and therefore any classes they offer won’t count towards the required credits.

-2. You Have Options for How, When and Where You Take Pre-License Courses
+2. You Have Options for How, When and Where You Take a Real Estate PreLicense Course

-Many people assume you have to go to a real estate school for pre-license courses.
-Not true.
-Today, hopeful agents have a number of options in terms of how, when and where they take their pre-license courses.
+Many people assume you have to go to a real estate school for pre-license education courses, but that hasn’t been the case for years.
+Today, hopeful real estate agents have a number of options in terms of how, when and where they take their pre-licensing courses.

-AceableAgent's TREC-approved Texas real estate pre-licensing courses are the perfect example.
+AceableAgent's TREC-approved Texas real estate pre-licensing course is the perfect example.
 We’ve turned your mobile device into the classroom with courses that can be taken online at your own pace.
 They’re interactive and you’ll learn everything you would in a traditional course, but you get to choose when and where you do the work.

 3. It Pays to Study

-4. Pay a Lot of Attention to the Courses on Contracts
+4. Pay a Lot of Attention to Real Estate Pre-licensing Courses on Contracts

 There’s nothing more important than the real estate contract.
 It establishes the parameters for a close and has to be done correctly to protect your client’s best interests.
 You may get lucky and land a deal within days or weeks of getting your license.
 That’s when you’ll be glad you really internalized the sections about executing contracts.

-5. The Courses Don’t End When You Get a License
+5. The Courses Don’t End When You Get a Real Estate License

 In the real estate industry, there’s a little thing called real estate continuing education.
 Agents have to continue educating themselves after getting a license to keep said license.
 Each state has their own continuing education requirements that stipulate which courses need to be taken and when they have to be completed.